qbixxx/LambdaCalculusEngine/README.md

 exit
 ````

-Note: If you compile the project from Windows, use the symbol "/" instead of the symbol "λ" as PowerShell does not support it.
+Note: If you compile the project on Windows, use the symbol "/" instead of the symbol "λ" as PowerShell does not support it.

 Contributors:
 - Valentin Cedeño [@qbixxx](https://github.com/qbixxx/)